cityjson/specs/docs/extensions.rst

 A new name for the City Object (for the class) must be given.

 It should be observed that since JSON schema does not allow inheritance, the only way to extend a City Object is to define an entirely new one (with a new name, eg ``"+NoiseBuilding"``).
-This is done by copying the schema of the parent City Object, and by extending it.
+This is done by copying the schema of the parent City Object and extending it.

 .. admonition:: Rules to follow to define new City Objects

   The challenge is creating Extensions that will not break the software packages (viewers, spatial analysis, etc) that already read and process CityJSON.
-  While one could define a new City Object and document it, if this new object doesn't follow the rules below then it will mean that new specific software needs to be built for it; this is not the idea.
+  While one could define a new City Object and document it, if this new object doesn't follow the rules below then it will mean that new specific software needs to be built for it; this would go against the fundamental ideas behind CityJSON.

     1. The name of a new City Object must begin with a ``+``, eg ``"+NoiseBuilding"``
     2. A new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
 If the object contains appearances, the same schemes should be used so that the new City Objects can be processed by the tools without modification.